 Jeff Sitler – For the past thirty years, Mr. Sitler has been employed as an environmental scientist at the University of Virginia.
 He is the President and founder of Jeffrey A. Sitler Environmental Services, Inc. (JAS), a Virginia Corporation he started in 1995 and continues to manage today.
 JAS provides independent environmental consultations and services to a wide range of clients including manufacturing industry, banks, petroleum industry, municipal governments, law firms and individuals.
 With JAS, Mr. Sitler has provided environmental expertise on projects including numerous investigations of releases from petroleum storage tanks, numerous Phase I and Phase II Environmental Site Assessments, environmental permitting, water quality sampling, water supply development, SPCC Plan development, and environmental training.

-Andrea Terry — Andrea Terry originally joined Rivanna as Watershed Manager in 2004 until 2008, then returned to the Authority as Water Resources Manager in December 2011.
+Andrea Terry — Andrea Terry originally joined Rivanna as Watershed Manager from 2004 until 2008.
+She then returned to the Authority as Water Resources Manager in December 2011.
 Andrea is responsible for all RWSA activities upstream of our dams.
 She focuses on reservoir water quality, manages our reservoir sampling program, and coordinates with our sister agencies on crucial watershed issues.
 In addition, Andrea provides support to our managerial team on environmental permitting and acts as a liaison with other environmental organizations in our community.
-In the past, Andrea has worked as an Environmental Scientist in the consulting industry and as an Environmental Planner for a Virginia Planning District Commission.
+In the past, Andrea worked as an Environmental Scientist in the consulting industry and as an Environmental Planner for a Virginia Planning District Commission.
 When Andrea is not out and about on our reservoirs or working in our streams, she loves spending time outdoors.
-She enjoys traveling, hiking and fishing, sewing and reading.
+She enjoys traveling, hiking, fishing, sewing and reading.

-Bob Troy — Bob joined the St. Anne’s Belfield School in 1994, and during his time there has also served as a visiting associate professor at the University of Virginia and the Chief Administrative Officer of R-Comm Wireless Internet.
+Bob Troy — Bob joined the St. Anne’s Belfield School in 1994.
+During his time there, he also served as a visiting associate professor at the University of Virginia and the Chief Administrative Officer of R-Comm Wireless Internet.
 He received his bachelors’ degree in physics from the University of Scranton and went on to the University of Virginia to get his Ph.D. in physics.
 Bob and his wife monitor the Rivanna for bacteria during the Summer.